-Dean's Professor of Industrial and Systems Engineering and Professor of Industrial and Systems Engineering, Computer Science, Preventive Medicine, and Biomedical Sciences
+William H. Keck Professor of Engineering and Professor of Industrial and Systems Engineering, Computer Science, Population and Public Health Sciences, and Biomedical Sciences

 - Doctoral Degree, Computer Science, University of California - Los Angeles